kubernetes-sigs/azurefile-csi-driver/docs/install-driver-on-aks.md

 ### Option#1: Enable CSI driver in AKS cluster creation with version < 1.21
 > From AKS 1.21, Azure Disk and Azure File CSI drivers would be installed by default.
 >
-> Make sure cluster `Control plane` identity(with name `AKS Cluster Name`) has `Contributor` permission on vnet resource group when using NFS protocol
+> Make sure cluster `Control plane` identity(with name `AKS Cluster Name`) has `Contributor` permission on vnet resource group when using NFS protocol or privateEndpoint
 >
 Follow AKS doc: [Enable CSI drivers for Azure disks and Azure Files on AKS (preview)](https://docs.microsoft.com/en-us/azure/aks/csi-storage-drivers)